Witness: Walmart shooter seemed to target certain people - KESQ

 Tyler, who started working at Walmart two months ago and had worked with Bing just a night earlier, said she never had a negative encounter with him, but others told her he was “the manager to look out for.”
 She said Bing had a history of writing people up for no reason.

-The attack was the second time in a little more than a week that Virginia has experienced a major shooting.
-Three University of Virginia football players were fatally shot on a charter bus as they returned to campus from a field trip on Nov.
-13. Two other students were wounded.
+The attack was the second major shooting in Virginia this month.
+Three University of Virginia football players were fatally shot on a bus Nov.
+13 as they returned from a field trip.
+Two other students were wounded.

-The assault at the Walmart came days after a person opened fire at a gay nightclub in Colorado Springs, killing five people and wounding 17.
-Tuesday night’s shooting also brought back memories of another attack at a Walmart in 2019, when a gunman who targeted Mexicans opened fire at a store in El Paso, Texas, and killed 23 people.
+The Walmart shooting also comes days after a person opened fire at a gay nightclub in Colorado Springs, Colorado — killing five and wounding 17.
+Tuesday night’s shooting brought back memories of another attack at a Walmart in 2019, when a gunman killed 23 at a store in El Paso, Texas.

-A database run by The Associated Press, USA Today and Northeastern University that tracks every mass killing in America going back to 2006 shows that the U.S. has now had 40 mass killings so far in 2022.
-That compares with 45 for all of 2019, the highest year in the database, which defines a mass killing as at least four people killed, not including the killer.
+Wilczewski, who survived Tuesday’s shooting in Virginia, said she tried but could not bring herself to visit a memorial in the store’s parking lot on Wednesday.

-Earlier this year, the country was shaken by the deaths of 21 people when a gunman stormed an elementary school in Uvalde, Texas.
+“I wrote a letter and I wanted to put it out there,” she said.
+“I wrote to the ones I watched die.
+And I said that I’m sorry I wasn’t louder.
+I’m sorry you couldn’t feel my touch.
+But you weren’t alone.”

 Contributing to this report were Associated Press writers Denise Lavoie in Chesapeake and news researchers Rhonda Shafner and Randy Herschaft in New York.